renovatebot/renovate/website/docs/configuration-options.md

 Warning: composer support is in alpha stage so you probably only want to run this if you are helping get it feature-ready.

+## configWarningReuseIssue

+Set this option to false if you prefer Renovate to open a new issue whenever there is config warning.

 ## deps-edn

 ## description